kirchma/permmod/README.md

 ## How to use it.

-In order to use the package there must be a measurement, a database and a measurement_units file in the following folder structure:
+In order to use the package there must be a measurement-, a database- and a measurement_units-file in the following folder structure:
 ```
 Measurements